 15. Spectrum Extraction: In Figure 7.5, we show the interactive window associated with the Spectrum Extraction actor, which executes the UVES pipeline recipe uves_obs_scired.
-This pipeline recipe performs the extraction of the science object spectrum using optimal extraction (Horne 1986), automatically selecting an analytical spatial profile (Gaussian or Moffat) in the case of low S/N spectra (S/N < 10) or an oversampled empirical spatial profile otherwise, and automatically determining the
+This pipeline recipe performs the extraction of the science object spectrum using optimal extraction (Horne 1986), automatically selecting an analytical spatial profile (Gaussian or Moffat) in the case of low S/N spectra (S/N < 10) or an oversampled empirical spatial profile otherwise, and automatically determining the degrees of the low-order polynomials involved in the extraction process.
+The top plot in the interactive window shows the extracted (using optimal extraction) and merged one-dimensional spectrum of the science object (blue) with ± 1 -sigma uncertainties plotted as the light blue region encompassing the object spectrum (and bounded by the light grey spectra), and the plot below this shows the flux-calibrated version.

-Figure 7.5: The interactive window for the Spectrum Extraction actor for the first DataSet in the data supplied with Reflex 2.8.
+Figure 7.5: The interactive window for the Spectrum Extraction actor for the first DataSet in the data supplied with Reflex 2.11.5.